JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-rule-updater.markdown

 ---

-Next, we'll do more complex KQL query based rule update.
+Next, we'll do a more complex KQL query based rule update.
 This requires that we've enabled
 [Diagnostic logs](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-diagnostics)
 for the Application Gateway: